 a.
 A quorum for the hearing board consists of five persons with at least one student, one faculty member, and either the Director of Student Rights and Responsibilities or the alternate chairperson who shall be a staff member (student members cannot be the majority of the board composition).
 If the Director of Student Rights and Responsibilities is absent, the alternate chairperson chairs the hearing.
 In the absence of a quorum, the hearing will be rescheduled.

 b.
-Faculty members are elected by the faculty, student members are elected by the Student Senate, and administrators are appointed by the Vice President and Dean for Student Life.
+Faculty members are elected by the faculty, student members are elected by the Student Senate, and administrators are appointed by the Dean of Student Engagement.
 Terms for faculty are three years and students serve for one year.

 c.
 Students must have completed at least two terms at Luther before they are eligible to serve on the Hearing Board.
 Student members must be in good academic standing, and students who have been found responsible for violating the Code of Conduct by the Hearing Board are not eligible to serve as Hearing Board members.